bradwan7/OSSAssignmentDFD/UseCases.md

 ------------------------------------------------------------------------------------------------------------------------------------------

---Title: Determine project licenses and vulnerabilities informatiion -Primary actor: Developer
+• Title: Determine project licenses and vulnerabilities information.

+• Primary actor: Developer.

--Goal in Context: The developer is able to determine licenses and vulnerabilities information after the request for the porject information.
+• Goal in Context: The developer is able to determine licenses and vulnerabilities information after the request for the project information.

--Stakeholders:
+• Stakeholders:
-  --Manager: To recieve clear and relevant licenses and vulnerabilities project information.
+	Manager: To receive clear and relevant licenses and vulnerabilities project information.
-  --Developer: To provide the relevant software package.
+	Developer: To provide the relevant software package.

--Preconditions:
+• Preconditions:
-  --Relevant package information is in the licenses and vulnerabilities.
+Relevant package information is in the licenses and vulnerabilities.
-  --Proper software package has been submitted.
+Proper software package has been submitted.

--Main Success Scenario: Developer recieves accurate licenses and vulnerabilities information for the requested project package.
+• Main Success Scenario: Developer receives accurate licenses and vulnerabilities information for the requested project package.

--Failed End Conditions: Developer recieves inaccurate or invalid liceses and vulnerabilities informatio for the requested project package.
+• Failed End Conditions: Developer receives inaccurate or invalid licenses and vulnerabilities information for the requested project package.

--Trigger: Developer sends a request for the project licenses and vulnerabilities information.
+• Trigger: Developer sends a request for the project licenses and vulnerabilities information.

 ------------------------------------------------------------------------------------------------------------------------------------------

 --Title: Determine policy documents